natcap/invest.users-guide/source/index.rst

 .. only:: html

-    Download a `pdf version of the Invest documentation
+    Download a `pdf version of the InVEST documentation
     <../InVEST_+VERSION+_Documentation.pdf>`_.